 Still, productivity won’t just happen if you’re not actively fostering it.
 Also, you don’t want your employees to fall into the 23% who don’t feel more productive when working from home!

 One simple way to keep your employees on track is to set KPIs.
 This is likely something that you already do.
 Therefore, it shouldn’t come as much of a shock to the system.
 For freelance contractors, a simple deadline for an article or project should suffice, while milestones for larger projects should also be reported.

 So long as you have an effective system of reporting completed work (such as a roadmap or spreadsheet), then measuring KPIs shouldn’t be too difficult.

 Balancing productivity at work with home life can present challenges for some.

 Focus on goals, not desk-time

 How much time is Jannet from HR spending on Facebook?
 Probably a lot.
 The truth is that your employees spend a lot of their time distracted from the task at hand.
-This isn’t something that you can really control, either, seeing as the most recent neurological research suggests that humans are practically incapable of focussing deeply for longer than 4-hours in a day.
+This isn’t something that you can really control, either.
+The most recent neurological research suggests that humans are practically incapable of focussing deeply for longer than 4-hours in a day.